ratti/imagelib2/README.md

 create config.php from the DIST-version.

+Create a database with charset utf8mb4 and import INIT.sql guest user is included, others can be added.
+Password is bcrypt 12 encoded.

 See bin/console for commands how to index the image folder, create derived images and videos.
 Use symfony webserver from console.
 Login is guest:guest.